 The Friends of the Arcata Marsh (FOAM), a non-profit organization founded in 1989 to advance scientific knowledge of and public education concerning alternative treatment and reuse of wastewater, is the educational support of the Arcata Marsh and Wildlife Sanctuary.
-FOAM relies on enthusiastic volunteers to staff the interpretive center and provide tours and talks at the Marsh.
+FOAM relies on enthusiastic volunteers to staff the interpretive center and provide tours and talks at the Marsh for the general public and as well as requests from schools and other organizations.
 See a brochure (PDF) for more volunteer information.

 For those interested in volunteering more informally, invasive plant removal days are another volunteer opportunity several times a year - check the Volunteer Work Day Schedule for specific dates.